 There are some places you’re so excited to visit that the hype never lives up to the expectations.
 Thankfully, Thailand was not one of those places.
-Forever immortalized in cult classics like the Hangover 2 and The Beach (don’t’ worry, that’s sarcasm), life in Bangkok and the islands (hello Full Moon party) are portrayed like some kind of mystical adult Disneyland.
+Forever immortalized in cult classics like the Hangover 2 and The Beach, life in Bangkok and the islands (hello Full Moon party) are portrayed like some kind of mystical adult Disneyland.
 I loved Thailand so much so that I actually looked into moving there (a comfortable one bedroom could cost as little as $200 a month, which is pretty hard to beat in the States).
-Here are a few of my favorite things:
+Here are a few of my favorite things to do in Thailand:

 Mountains, Water, City, and Country

 I’m perpetually on a mission to find the perfect place that has both the mountains and coastal and is urban yet sprawling, forever trying to achieve the ideal balance of city life and natural wonders.
 Thailand just may be that place.
 Chiang Mai, the lush green North offers a fantastic reprieve from the hustle and bustle of tuk tuks and trains, while the South is the beachy, exotic South Pacific gem you always pictured.
 It’s everything you could possibly want in a vacation spot and more.

 The standards of luxury hotels in Asia far exceed anywhere I’ve seen in the world and the crème de la crème of that is the Mandarin Oriental, Bangkok.
 With a literal easy button to summon my private butler, James (as I like to call him) if I had nothing to ask of him, he would spend time cleaning out my hairbrush and leaving presents in my room.
 With that kind of service, who needs a boyfriend?
 It’s also not hard to spoil yourself when massage parlors are on literally every corner and cost as little as 3 dollars a half hour.
 And don’t even get me started on the markets.
 Everyone at home got about three souvenirs each, and little do they know it all cost about a penny….whoops, secret’s out.